prcutler/stoneopen/wp-content/plugins/si-contact-form/readme.txt

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8+ and WPMU (Wordpress 3.5+ is highly recommended)
+ * Works with Wordpress 3.4.2+ and WPMU (Wordpress 3.5+ is highly recommended)
  * PHP5
- * PHP register_globals and safe_mode should be set to "Off".
+ * PHP register_globals and safe_mode MUST be set to "Off".

 == Installation ==